tthmok/599.90/assignments.md

 * Program your character to move between at least three points in the scene.
 * Trigger an exciting event when the character reaches its final point!

 When submitting, please include a README.txt file with instructions describing how to make your project work, as well as any image targets that you use.
 It may help to submit a video (e.g. a link to something).
-Your TA may arrange for you to demo the system in lab (or at a time of mutual convenience).
+I may arrange for you to demo the system in lab (or at a time of mutual convenience).

 ## Assignment 2: AR Embodied Hello World